dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 This section is devoted to the details of the MIL type system and the effects representation.
 We will not provide a formal definition of the full type system, but rather focus on the crucial parts.
-For example, data types and functions will be omitted, since they are pretty straight-forward and similar to the typing in many other functional languages.
+For example, data type and function definitions will be omitted, since they are pretty straight-forward and similar to the typing in many other functional languages.

 We use a common way of presenting typing rules using two-dimensional *inference rules* \cite{TAPL}.
 We use this term for both *axioms*, which do not have a